 A busy buzzy bee!

-When to visit – Spring or Mid/late June are good times to go.
+ANYTHING ELSE? – Spring or Mid/late June are good times to go.

 It was a nice short walk, perhaps only 30 minutes or so, though we could’ve walked further if we had more time.
 Certainly I would say a walk around Swardeston Common is a pleasant way to unwind and a good opportunity to observe natural flora and wildlife.